What is a chatbot?

 As the popularity of chatbots increases, more industries are preparing to join the ride and implement chatbots, whether it is in their business operations, marketing, or sales activities.
 Some of those industries are also discussed in the chatbots life blog:

 Healthcare: Chatbots can help strengthen the link between customers and medical professionals by scheduling appointments and sending reminders to patients, as well as collecting and analyzing the health data.

-Hospitality and Travel Agent: Another industry that can benefit from chatbots by further implementing/updating their system in terms of inventories, bookings, and pricing to mention some.
-This can shorten the overall time spent on routine processes.
+Hospitality and Travel Agent: Is another industry that can benefit from chatbots by further implementing/updating their system in terms of inventories, bookings, and pricing to mention some.
+It can shorten the overall time spent on routine processes.

-Fast Food industry: In the fast food industry bots can be used to alleviate the tasks currently occupied by human personnel, such as taking and confirming orders and receiving payments.
-This would decrease the number of mistakes and misunderstandings, as well as increase customer satisfaction from the service.
+Fast Food industry: In the fast-food industry, bots can be used to alleviate the tasks currently occupied by human personnel, such as taking and confirming orders and receiving payments.
+It would decrease the number of mistakes and misunderstandings, as well as increase customer satisfaction from the service.